 She began playing wheelchair basketball in 2015 after being introduced to the game by fellow Pender Island native and former Team Canada coach Tim Frick, once injuries prevented her from continuing with the standup game.

-Before taking the court for the national team, Dandeneau suited up for the BC Breakers and the BC Royals.
-Every day she continues to strengthen her abilities on the court, making her a force.
-In a very short time frame, after displaying tremendous dedication and drive for the sport, Dandeneau was named to Team B.C. for the CWBL Nationals 2016.
+Before taking the court for the National Team, Dandeneau suited up for the BC Breakers and the BC Royals.
+Every day she continues to strengthen her abilities on the court, making her a force to be reckoned with.
+In a very short timeframe, after displaying tremendous dedication and drive for the sport, Dandeneau was named to Team Canada.

-Having always been an aggressive and physical player in stand-up, Dandeneau brings the same style of game to wheelchair basketball and believes there’s no better feeling than being able to represent Canada on the world stage doing what she loves.
+Having always been an aggressive and physical player in the standup game, Dandeneau brings the same style to wheelchair basketball and believes there’s no better feeling than being able to represent Canada on the world stage while doing what she loves.

-She regards Tim Frick as a role model of hers, because without him she would have not been where she is today.
+- She regards legendary coach Tim Frick as a role model because without him she would not be where she is today.

 2017: 1st place at Americas Cup in Cali Colombia (Team Canada)… 4th place at CWBL Women’s National Championship with the BC Breakers and named All-Star in Burlington, Ont. (domestic)…

 2016: 4th place at the CWBL National Championship with the BC Royals in Kamloops, B.C. (domestic)… 4th place at the CWBL Women’s National Championship with the BC Breakers in Longueuil, Que. (domestic)…